square/connect-api-examples/README.md

 1. You should see 2 available employees if you successfully ran the seeding command: *Amy Johnson* and *John Smith*.
 Choose either one of the them and click the *Save* button on the right bottom corner of the page

 1. You will get a pop up to *Start Your Free Trial of Appointments for Teams*.
 Click on the *Start Trial* button.
-Note that if you are in the `sandbox` envionment you will not be charged
+Note that if you are in the `sandbox` environment you will not be charged

 1. Repeat the *Add Employee* step to add the other staff